SilkRose/Pony/readme.md

 ### Words:
 The total word count for all stories and flash fiction.
 Does not count meta files, or any markdown syntax, and counts hyphenated words as one word.

+### Code:
+The total number of trimmed unique lines of code.

 ## Readings:
 A few of my stories have had readings made for them, I would like to thank the following ponies for doing readings of my work: